 What do these factors have in common?
 They’re all preventative.
 Unforgivably, in my opinion, the NOLS WFR curriculum omits any discussion about ways in which medical situations can be avoided — it’s entirely reactive.

-I’ve had four medical evacuations, the last being in 2014.
+I’ve had five medical evacuations, the last being in 2014.

 Ethan strained his knee while crossing a wet rocky moraine in Alaska.
 We self-evacuated by packrafting down the Little Delta River.